 Early History of the Asenhurst family

 This web page shows only a small excerpt of our Asenhurst research.
-Another 104 words (7 lines of text) covering the years 1614, 1680, 1679, 1662, 1645, 1711, 1681, 1695, 1715 and 1722 are included under the topic Early Asenhurst History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1614, 1680, 1647, 1720, 1679, 1662, 1645, 1711, 1681, 1695, 1715 and 1722 are included under the topic Early Asenhurst History in all our PDF Extended History products and printed products wherever possible.